kyma-project/website/content/blog-posts/2019-09-05-release-notes-1.5/index.md

 ### Addons configuration on the Namespace level

-Before 1.5 it was only possible to configure addons in the whole cluster, for all Namespaces.
-It meant that if the cluster administrator enabled a new addon, it automatically became available for everyone with access to the Kyma runtime.
-In the 1.5 version, it is now possible to apply addon configurations in the scope of a single Namespace.
+Before 1.5, it was only possible to configure addons in the whole cluster, for all Namespaces.
+It meant that if the cluster administrator enabled a new addon, it automatically became available for everyone with access to this Kyma runtime.
+In the 1.5 version, it is now possible to apply addons configurations in the scope of a single Namespace.
 This gives cluster administrators more control over integration options and resource consumption.

 ![Addons configuration](./addons-configuration.png)